Slip and fall accidents are the most common cause of foot and ankle injuries in workplaces.

 - Workers in manufacturing industries including laborers, roofers, carpenters, masons

 - Workers in the retail industry like waiters, cashiers, retail clerks, cooks

-Common Work Related Foot and Ankle Injuries
+Common Work-Related Foot and Ankle Injuries

-There are wide variety of workplace foot and ankle injuries that a person can suffer.
+There are a wide variety of workplace foot and ankle injuries that a person can suffer.
 Some commonly reported injuries are:

-- Bone fractures: Foot, ankle and toes have small bones that can easily break in a workplace accident.
+- Bone fractures: Foot, ankle, and toes have small bones that can easily break in a workplace accident.
 If the worker is caught between parts of machinery or is crushed under moving marts or motor vehicle, he/she can suffer multiple fractures.

 - Puncture wounds: A puncture wound from stepping on a sharp object or from a power tool can limit the worker’s ability to walk and stand.

 - Sprains and strains: A worker can twist or turn his/her ankle can suffer an ankle strain or sprain.
 While in most cases RICE and pain medication is enough to treat a strain or sprain, in serious cases surgery may be required.